 LLM

-The LLM program at Duke Law School is designed to introduce foreign law graduates to the legal system of the United States and to provide the opportunity to take advanced courses in specialized areas of the law.
+The LLM program at Duke Law School is designed to introduce international law graduates to the legal system of the United States and to provide the opportunity to take advanced courses in specialized areas of the law.
 Most LLM students at Duke are professionals with two or more years of experience at well-known law firms.
 They are also judges, prosecutors, academics, members of government ministries, corporations, or financial institutions.
 The LLM program usually includes a small number of talented, very recent law graduates as well.
 Effective as of 2005, graduates of LLM class may receive high honors and honors for academic performance.
+The program of study is normally completed in one academic year, which begins for all new students in late August.

 SJD